sourcegraph/about/company/remote/index.md

 ## FAQ

-### How are you able to maintain team cohesiveness and togetherness while working remotely?
+### How are you able to maintain team cohesion while working remotely?

 Having a shared set of values and trust among teammates is the foundation for a cohesive team, regardless of whether the team is all-remote or all in the same office.
 We have that here at Sourcegraph.